holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 #### Groups

 -	**Each** animal component can have **one or more animal groups**.
--	The **key consideration is each animal group** has a specific or different type of management inputs & practices associated with it e.g. different housing, diet, manure management, etc.
+-	The **key consideration is each animal group** has a specific or different type of management inputs & practices associated with it, e.g. different housing, diet, manure management, etc.
--	To **add a group** for your animal component, there are buttons at the top right of the animal groups section that will allow you to add another animal group.
+-	To **add a group** to your animal component, there are buttons at the top right of the animal groups section that will allow you to add another animal group.
 -	The added group will appear in under “**Step 1**”
 -	You can **remove an animal group** by clicking on the “**X**” beside the animal group you would like to remove
 -	You can **also sort the groups alphabetically** by clicking on the “**Group name**” header.
--	If you want to see the details for an animal group, please select the group by clicking anywhere on the groups section. the selected animal group will be indicated by a “>” symbol in the left column.
+-	If you want to see the details for an animal group, please select the group by clicking anywhere on the groups section.
+The selected animal group will be indicated by a “>” symbol in the left column.
--	You can **adjust the names of each of your animal groups** by clicking the name you would like to change and entering your custom name
+-	You can **adjust the names of each of your animal groups** by clicking the name you would like to change and entering your custom name.

 <br>
 <p align="center">